PoorlyDefinedBehaviour/ocaml-raft/README.md

 ## About

 Distributed key value store built on top of a Raft implementation with [eio](https://github.com/ocaml-multicore/eio) from scratch.
 I started working on this to practice OCaml.
 I'll stop working on it as soon as I lose interest.

+Not every module uses eio because I started without it.

 ## Running locally